huicaikrz/Quant-python/README.md

 # Quant-python

 ## introduction
-This project is a collection of python programs I wrote during bootcamp.
+This project is a collection of python programs I wrote during summer 2017 bootcamp in Univeristy of Michigan.

 ## python basics
 We learned about python datatypes, if-elif-else conditions, for and while loops, lists and tuples, and list comprehensions.